Top 10 Best Places to Visit in Turkey for First-Time Tourists

 2. Cappadocia

 Cappadocia is located in the center of Turkey.
 Famous for its distinctive porphyry layers, it’s a place tourists never want to miss.
-Due to several volcanic eruptions millions of years ago, a vast volume of magma was weathered after cooling and calcification for millions of years, generating fairy chimneys on the surface environment in Cappadocia.
-This created a jagged terrain on the landscape and makes it a uniquely mesmerizing spot to visit.
+Due to several volcanic eruptions millions of years ago, a vast volume of magma was weathered after cooling and calcification for millions of years, generating fairy chimneys on the surface environment, that are now famous as the Cappadocia Fairy Chimneys.
+This created a jagged terrain on the landscape and makes it a uniquely mesmerizing spot to visit aside from one of the best places to visit in Turkey.

 Depending on their plans, tourists can choose to trek, ride a mountain bike, or fly in a hot air balloon when visiting this location.
 The most famous activity to do here is riding a hot air balloon, which lets tourists admire the unique landscape created by the uneven terrain and stones of all shapes from a great height.